 Atmospheric emission fluctuations are correlated at different spatial scales\cite{2018RPPh...81d4901S}.
-The structure of atmospheric turbulence can be modeled by the Kolmogorov model, which is given by the formula, $P( k)\propto k^m$, where $k$ is the modes of atmosphere turbulence and $m=-\frac{11}{3}$\cite{2005ApJ...622.1343B,2000ApJ...543..787L}.
-Based on the Kolmogorov model, many articles have studied the correlation of the atmosphere emission between different spatial modes.
-Church et al. \cite{1995MNRAS.272..551C} discussed the influence of wind speed and typical scale of turbulence on the PSD of atmospheric emission fluctuations, which is based on a three-dimension model.
+The structure of atmospheric turbulence can be modeled by the Kolmogorov model, which is given by the formula $P(k)\propto k^m$, where $k$ is the modes of atmospheric turbulence, and $m=-\frac{11}{3}$\cite{2005ApJ...622.1343B,2000ApJ...543..787L}.
+Based on the Kolmogorov model, many articles have studied the correlation of atmospheric emission between different spatial modes.
+Church et al.\cite{1995MNRAS.272..551C} discussed the influence of wind speed and the typical scale of turbulence on the power spectral density (PSD) of atmospheric emission fluctuations, based on a three-dimensional model.
 Lay \& Halverson\cite{2000ApJ...543..787L} established a two-dimensional atmospheric model.
-On the basis of Church's research, Errard\cite{2015ApJ...809...63E} studied how scanning strategies and atmospheric conditions affect atmospheric correlation in detector data streams, and derived the correlation function that will give a quantitative description of this effect.
+Building on Church's research, Errard\cite{2015ApJ...809...63E} studied how scanning strategies and atmospheric conditions affect atmospheric correlation in detector data streams and derived the correlation function that quantitatively describes this effect.
 These models have been verified in real experimental observations.
-For example, ACT experiment\cite{2013ApJ...762...10D} gives the relationship between the power spectrum of TOD and the frequency in the form of power law: $P(f)\sim f^{-\beta}$, where f is frequency and $\beta = 1 \sim 3.5$.
-In the ACT experiment, the higher PWV value of the atmosphere, the larger value of $\beta$, which is also consistent with the model. f
+For example, the ACT experiment\cite{2013ApJ...762...10D} gives the relationship between the power spectrum of Time Ordered Data (TOD) and the frequency in the form of a power law: $P(f)\sim f^{-\beta}$, where $f$ is frequency and $\beta=1\sim 3.5$.
+In the ACT experiment, the higher the PWV value of the atmosphere, the larger the value of $\beta$, which is consistent with the model.

 The correlation property of atmosphere emission fluctuation indicates that the atmosphere-induced noise at low frequencies cannot be removed effectively through accumulating the data of different detectors, and specific filters are needed in data processing.